2D Collision Calculator with Angles

 How do you find velocity in 2d?
 To find velocity in 2D, you need to determine both the horizontal (x) and vertical (y) components of velocity.
 You can use trigonometry and vector addition to calculate these components based on the object’s speed and angle of motion.

-See also Tint over Tint Calculator
+See also Subpoena Calculator

 What is the angle of an elastic collision?
 The angle of an elastic collision depends on the initial angles of motion of the objects involved.
 It can vary widely and is not fixed.